Despite volatility in the capital markets, one of the fastest and most compelling ways to raise funds continues to be through an IPO.

 Money raised: $6.1B

 Country: The United Arab Emirates

 DEWA is a public service infrastructure company formed in 1992 by the merger of the Dubai Electricity Company and the Dubai Water Department.
 Both organizations were founded by Sheikh Rashid who ruled Dubai at that time.

 Today DEWA provides electricity and water to almost 1 million customers with a happiness rate of about 95%.
 It’s also ranked as one of the best utility companies in the world.

-After it went public, the company’s shares jumped 16% on the first day and 10% in a month.
+After it went public, the company’s shares jumped 16% on the first day and 10% a month later.

 Today this is the largest listing in the UAE.
 Besides, this is the largest listing in the Middle East since the IPO of Saudi Aramco, a Saudi Arabian oil company that raised $25.6B in 2019.

 3. Jinko Solar Co Ltd